Col Needham: Career

 Needham started the Internet Movie Database (IMDb) in 1990 while working as an engineer at Hewlett-Packard (HP) in Bristol.
-The site evolved from what was initially his personal film database which became an online bulletin board made from simple records, kept on a succession of early computers and contributed to by several people, all of whom Needham outlasted.
+The site evolved from what was initially his personal film database, which became an online bulletin board consisting of simple records kept on a succession of early computers and contributed to by several people, all of whom Needham outlasted.

 By 1996, with the success of IMDb's first film-related advertising campaign (for Independence Day), Needham had quit HP to work on IMDb fully as a paid employee.
 In 1998, IMDb was acquired by Amazon.
 In 1999, Needham won two Webby Awards for IMDb.

 In 2017, Needham removed message boards from IMDb, stating that they "are no longer providing a positive, useful experience for the vast majority of our more than 250 million monthly users worldwide".
-In 2025, he stepped down as the CEO of IMDb and handed over to Nikki Santoro, then shifted to the role of executive chairman.
+In 2025, he stepped down as the chief executive officer of IMDb and handed over to Nikki Santoro, then shifted to the role of executive chairman.